JENNIFER E. TELESCA

 I worry when solutions root the problem of overfishing in consumer demand, rather than in the state-sponsored, well-financed, scientifically sanctioned, technologically sophisticated wholesale and retail trades coordinated systemically to profit from supplying global elites with fish, sometimes by the use of slave labor (documented by Ian Urbina in The Outlaw Ocean), feeding the myth of abundance, as if there is always another fish in the sea.
 As citizens making demands on their governments, we must awaken ourselves to imagine another course compelling nation-states acting on our behalf to protect planetary futures shared by all beings.
 In marine policy, the ocean is not an undivided, natural space, but a differentiated economic and political one.

 I suspect readers familiar with the plight of the bluefin tuna may know about her shocking price at auction: US $3.1 million at Tokyo’s Tsukiji marketplace in January 2019.
 This price for just one of her Pacific kin does not reflect how much she costs the rest of the trading year.
 Yet, who among us knows of the bluefin’s awesome qualities?
 She defies common categories.
 She is warm-blooded.
 She has developed an enormous heart that propels her to dive to depths where the ocean is black and icy cold.
 She is one of the fastest fish at sea, darting cheetah-like underwater, clocking speeds rivaling a Porsche engine.
-If left in the sea to grow, the bluefin becomes the size of a horse and races in packs with mates as big across the open ocean—enjoying the longest migrations of any fish on the planet.
+If left in the sea to grow, the bluefin becomes the size of a horse and races in packs with mates as big across the open ocean—enjoying one of the longest migrations of any fish on the planet.

 To know the wonder, the magic, the sight of this fish, like so many others, is to defy and resist a predatory regime of value in a regulatory culture narrowly preoccupied with profit, monetization, inventories, maximum yields, assets, costs, benefits for economic growth.
 A fish is not only some “thing” to be “saved,” like money compounding interest in a bank account.
 She is a being to be respected.
 She is a mystery to be celebrated and revered.
 She is a co-creator in this life .